 A quick Remodelaholic note: Before your pick up the perfect trim and start cutting, be sure to practice on an inexpensive piece of molding (or scrap) until you have an understanding of how the angles will work.
-Jenny recommends some great resources below, so read up, watch some videos, and practice, practice, practice!
-Also, for your convenience, this post contains affiliate links, which allow us to continue providing you lots of DIY ideas at no cost to you.
-Learn more here.
+Jenny recommends some resources below, so read up, watch some videos, and practice, practice, practice!

 - A Compound miter saw (a sliding compound miter saw is ideal, but a 12″ regular one will work just fine).
-I have a Dewalt one similar to this model.
+I used a Dewalt.

 - 18-gauge brad nailer (for shadow boxes) and 16-gauge finish nailer (for crown molding) and an air compressor.
-I bought a kit like this one and have been very happy with it.
-(I used over 2,000 nails to complete my trim project.
-If I had used a hammer-and-nails instead of a nail gun, I’d still wouldn’t be finished!)
+I bought them as a 3-tool Combo Kit and have been very happy with it.

 - Measuring tape

 - Sanding Sponge